rzmk/ladderz/README.md

 lz prealgebra get-factors 12 --raw
 ```

-The printed output should be:
+The printed output may be:

 ```console
 {1, 2, 3, 4, 6, 12}
 ```

-Note that the numbers may not be sorted.
+Note that the numbers may not be sorted since the `get_factors` function implemented in the ladderz library returns a `HashSet<u32>`.

 ## Library Example